-Compared to “Rose”, “The Eleventh Hour”, “Deep Breath”, and “The Woman Who Fell To Earth”, “The Christmas Invasion” might be the weakest introduction to a new Doctor so far in NuWho.
-The Tenth Doctor makes a good first impression at the end, but otherwise this Christmas special is lacking in sustenance.
+Compared to “Rose”, “The Eleventh Hour”, “Deep Breath”, and “The Woman Who Fell To Earth”, “The Christmas Invasion” might be the weakest introduction to a new Doctor so far in NuWho, because it feels like a lot of this Christmas special is lacking in sustenance.
 But it does have charm to it, and it does get the Tenth Doctor’s era off to a promising start.

 * David Tennant was a lot paler in 2005.